|Chairman and CEO, INEOS

 Click here to subscribe to our print edition!

-Sir Jim Ratcliffe began his career at Exxon Chemicals where he completed his MBA at the London Business School.
-He moved to Courtaulds and in 1992 led the successful buyout of Inspec Group plc.
-He left in 1998 to acquire INEOS plc from Inspec and has been Chairman of INEOS ever since.
+Sir Jim Ratcliffe began his professional career with Exxon Chemicals, where he earned his MBA from the London Business School.
+After relocating to Courtaulds, he successfully handled the acquisition of Inspec Group plc in 1992.
+He left in 1998 to buy INEOS plc from Inspec and has been Chairman of INEOS ever since.

-On 13 November 2017, Ratcliffe became the owner of FC Lausanne-Sport, a Swiss Super League football club.
+On November 13, 2017, Ratcliffe bought the Swiss Super League football team FC Lausanne-Sport.

-In 2018, Sir Jim Ratcliffe partnered with Ben Ainslie to form Ineos Team UK to compete for the 36th America’s Cup in 2021.
-Ratcliffe is reportedly investing over £110 million in the project.
+In 2018, Sir Jim Ratcliffe and Ben Ainslie formed Ineos Team U.K. to compete in the 36th America’s Cup in 2021.
+According to reports, Ratcliffe invested around £110 million in the project.

-On 19 March 2019, Ratcliffe purchased the Team Sky cycling franchise, subsequently rebranded Team Ineos.
-Their first competitive race under the new Ineos sponsorship was the 2019 Tour de Yorkshire.
-They subsequently won the 2019 Tour de France and 2021 Giro d’Italia with the Colombian rider, Egan Bernal.
+Ratcliffe purchased the Team Sky cycling franchise and rebranded it to Team Ineos on March 19, 2019.
+The 2019 Tour de Yorkshire was their first competitive race with the new Ineos sponsorship.
+With the Colombian rider Egan Bernal, they subsequently won the 2019 Tour de France and the 2021 Giro d’Italia.

-Ratcliffe supported the October 2019 Ineos 1:59 Challenge, a successful effort by Eliud Kipchoge to run the classic marathon distance (42.195 kilometres or 26 miles 385 yards) under 2 hours.
+Ratcliffe backed the October 2019 Ineos 1:59 Challenge, an effective attempt by Eliud Kipchoge to complete the traditional marathon distance (42.195 kilometres or 26 miles 385 yards) in under 2 hours.

-In 1985, Ratcliffe married Amanda Townson; they have two sons, George and Samuel.
-They divorced in 1995.
-He has one daughter with his current partner, Maria Alessia Maresca, an Italian tax lawyer.
+Ratcliffe wed Amanda Townson in 1985; the couple had two boys, George and Samuel.
+They split up in 1995.
+He has a daughter with his present partner, Italian tax attorney Maria Alessia Maresca.

-Ratcliffe is a eurosceptic and has stated that “As a business, Ineos supported the common market, but not the United States of Europe.”
-He is opposed to the “layers and layers” of European legislation which he feels is making European economies increasingly cumbersome and inefficient.
-However, some critics argue that, on a business level, he is very happy to take full profit of the single market and will have the new Grenadier 4&4 produced in France.
-He has publicly expressed his disdain for politicians, criticising them for the way they negotiated the Brexit withdrawal agreement and are often happy to “lunch around with bankers”, but less keen to discuss economic issues with industrialists and business owners.
+Ratcliffe is a eurosceptic and stated, “As a business, Ineos supported the common market, but not the United States of Europe.”
+He opposes the “layers and layers” of European legislation, which makes European economies increasingly cumbersome and inefficient.
+However, some critics argue that, on a business level, he is pleased to take the entire profit of the single market and will have the new Grenadier 4&4 produced in France.
+He has publicly expressed his disdain for politicians, criticising them for the way they negotiated the Brexit withdrawal agreement.
+He is often happy to “lunch around with bankers” but less keen to discuss economic issues with industrialists and business owners.